-In Arabidopsis hybrids, variation in miRNA expression causes non-additive expression of target genes that may affect growth vigor (Chen, 2007, 2013; Ha and Chen, 2009; Ng et al., 2012).
+In Arabidopsis hybrids, variation in miRNA expression causes non-additive expression of target genes that may affect growth vigor (Chen, 2007; Ha and Chen, 2009; Ng et al., 2012; Chen, 2013).
 A large number of miRNAs, including many functionally well-characterized miRNAs, were non-additively expressed in hybrids of B. napus.
 The observation of a substantial number of miRNAs displaying non-additive expression during early flower developmental stages indicates that those miRNAs may contribute to heterosis of B. napus.
-Upregulation of miR156 and miR159/miR319 in particular could be beneficial in the plant's adaptation to stress by modulating plant morphological characteristics via transcriptional regulation of the transcription factors SQUAMOSA PROMOTER BINDING PROTEIN-LIKE (SPL) and MYB/TCP (Palatnik et al., 2007; Wang et al., 2008).
+Up-regulation of miR156 and miR159/miR319 in particular could be beneficial in the plant's adaptation to stress by modulating plant morphological characteristics via transcriptional regulation of the transcription factors SQUAMOSA PROMOTER BINDING PROTEIN-LIKE (SPL) and MYB/TCP (Palatnik et al., 2007; Wang et al., 2008).
 SPL genes are involved in floral transition and regulation of flowering (Manning et al., 2006). miR156 targets the SPL gene family to control the transition from the vegetative phase to the floral phase in Arabidopsis, rice and maize (Gang and Poethig, 2006).
 In rice, OsSPL14 promotes panicle branching and higher grain productivity (Miura et al., 2010).
-Notably, three B. napus homologs of OsSPL14 (i.e. BnaA06q14810D, BnaC06q37430D and BnaC05g16270D) appeared to be upregulated in F_1 in both SAM1 and SAM2.
-Therefore, it is plausible that the nonadditively regulated miR156-SPL pathway is associated with the heterosis of flower number and grain productivity of the B. napus hybrids.
-In Arabidopsis, miR166 is involved in SAM and lateral organ formation by regulating its target gene AtHD-ZIP (Williams et al., 2005).
-A B. napus homolog of AtHD-ZIP (BnaC08g35630D) was found to be non-additively expressed in F1, suggesting that the miR166-HD-ZIP pathway might be conserved and contribute to the heterosis phenomenon through its action in the formation of the SAM.
+Notably, three B. napus homologs of OsSPL14 (i.e., BnaA06g14810D, BnaC06g37430D and BnaC05g16270D)

+appeared to be up-regulated in F_1 in both SAM1 and SAM2.
+Therefore, it is plausible that the non-additively regulated miR156-SPL pathway is associated with the heterosis of flower number and grain productivity of the B. napus hybrids.
+In Arabidopsis, miR166 is involved in shoot apical meristem and lateral organ formation by regulating its target gene AtHD-ZIP (Williams et al., 2005).
+A B. napus homolog of AtHD-ZIP (BnaC08g35630D) was found to be non-additively expressed in F_1 , suggesting that the miR166-HD-ZIP pathway might be conserved and contribute to the heterosis phenomenon through its action in the formation of the shoot apical meristem.

-TCP transcription factors direct the developmental processes determining leaf size, leaf form and flower symmetry (Danisman et al., 2012).
-In a previous study, overexpression of miR319, which specifically downrequlates TCP mRNAs, was found to result in uneven leaf shape and delayed flowering (Palatnik et al., 2007).
-Overexpression of miR159 has been reported to reduce accumulation of MYB mRNA and result in male sterility, whereas plants that overexpress miR159-resistant MYB33 have upwardly curled leaves, reduced stature and shortened petioles (Alonso-Peral et al., 2010).
+TCP transcription factors direct the developmental processes determining leaf size, leaf form, and flower symmetry (Danisman et al., 2012).
+In a previous study, overexpression of miR319, which specifically down regulates TCP mRNAs, was found to result in uneven leaf shape and delayed flowering (Palatnik et al., 2007).
+Overexpression of miR159 has been reported to reduce MYB mRNA accumulation and result in male sterility, whereas plants that overexpress miR159-resistant MYB33 have upwardly curled leaves, reduced stature, and shortened petioles(Alonso-Peral et al., 2010).
 In addition, miR164, miR166, miR167 and miR390 have been shown to target ARF genes and to be regulated by IAA, suggesting that these miRNAs are also involved in the IAA response pathways (Mallory and Bartel, 2005).
-These miRNAs are highly conserved in plant species and their targets in B. napus have been validated (Shen et al., 2014, 2015).
-Based on their functionalities in other plant species, the non-additively expressed miRNAs identified in F1 are also most likely key regulators that are critical for growth vigor and adaptation of the B. napus F_1 hybrid.
+These miRNAs are highly conserved in plant species and their targets in B. napus have been validated (Shen et al., 2014; Shen et al., 2015).
+Based on their functionalities in other plant species, the non-additively expressed miRNAs identified in F1 are also most likely key regulators that are critical for growth vigor and adaptation of the B. napus F1 hybrid.